lanking520/quickdraw/README.md

 train.py
 ```

 Note, we expand the grayscale image into 3 dimensions to RGB.
 This will help to fit the MobileNet internal architecture.
 The optimization can be taken to boost the training performance.
-Training speed on CPU is very low, please try to train on a GPU.
+Training speed on CPU is very low, please try to train on a GPU (change `DEVICE` to `cuda`).